angzeli/pytorch-fundamentals/README.md

-# 📘 Gradients, Autograd, and Optimisation in PyTorch
+# 📘 From PyTorch to Bayesian Optimisation

-This repository is a concept-first exploration of gradients, automatic differentiation, and optimisation using PyTorch.
+This repository is a concept-first exploration of gradients, automatic differentiation, optimisation, and surrogate-based decision-making using PyTorch.

-Rather than teaching PyTorch as a high-level deep-learning framework, the material treats it as a numerical and analytical tool for understanding:
+Rather than teaching PyTorch only as a high-level deep-learning framework, the material uses it as a numerical and analytical tool for understanding a much broader progression:

 - tensors and linear algebra,
 - computation graphs and automatic differentiation,
-- gradient structure and sensitivity,
+- gradient structure and optimisation dynamics,
-- and how optimisation emerges from repeated gradient-based updates.
+- modelling unknown objective functions,
+- uncertainty-aware surrogate models,
+- and finally **Bayesian Optimisation** through BoTorch.

-The goal is not just to show how to compute gradients, but to understand **what they mean, where they come from, and how they shape learning dynamics**.
+The goal is not just to show how to compute gradients or train models, but to build a coherent path from **low-level PyTorch mechanics** to **modern data-efficient optimisation**.

+In other words, this repository is designed as a bridge:

+> **from PyTorch fundamentals to Bayesian Optimisation.**

 ---

 ## 🧠 Philosophy

-Most tutorials jump quickly from tensors to neural networks to training loops.
+Most tutorials either:
+- stop at PyTorch basics,
+- jump quickly into neural-network training,
+- or treat Bayesian Optimisation as a separate black-box topic.

-This repository deliberately slows down.
+This repository takes a different route.

-Gradients are treated as:
+It deliberately slows down and builds the ideas in sequence.

+PyTorch is treated not just as a framework for fitting models, but as a flexible environment for understanding:
-- mathematical objects, not black-box training signals,
+- gradients as mathematical objects,
+- autograd as a computational mechanism,
-- sensitivity measures, not just optimisation updates,
+- optimisation as a dynamical process,
-- structured quantities shaped by objectives and model architecture.
+- and surrogate modelling as a way to reason about expensive unknown functions.

-By the time optimisers are introduced, they should feel like a natural consequence of ideas already developed — not a new abstraction to memorise.
+By the time Bayesian Optimisation is introduced, it should feel like the natural outcome of ideas already developed:
+- first understand gradients,
+- then understand optimisation,
+- then understand why optimisation alone is not enough,
+- then build models of unknown functions,
+- and finally use those models to guide intelligent search.

+The aim is therefore not just to teach isolated tools, but to build a conceptual pathway:

+> **PyTorch → gradients → optimisation → surrogate modelling → Bayesian Optimisation**

 ---